113ll3/Ibmclouddocscli/idt/local_debug.md

 Steps to enable debug for a Swift application:

-1. On the App server (or system where the Swift application will run), you must start the 'lldb server':
+1. On the App server (or system where the Swift application will execute), you should start the 'lldb server':
  - `lldb-server platform -->
 <!-- listen <port number>`
 2. On the App server, build the Kitura-based server application using the debug configuration: